 Read the full review: Corsair Harpoon RGB Wireless

 Its onboard profile customization and nice matte finish are just two of the things you’ll love about the SteelSeries Sensei Ten.
-Most importantly, this ambidextrous mouse boasts a top-of-the-line sensor, making it one of the best gaming mice we’ve tested in 2019.
+Most importantly, this ambidextrous mouse boasts a top-of-the-line sensor, making it one of the best gaming mice we’ve tested.
 It delivers such impressive acceleration and deceleration customization options, as well as butter-smooth performance.
 SteelSeries tops it all off with Tilt Tracking, which essentially keeps tracking consistent and precise even when you’re lifting your mouse and putting it back down at tilted angles.

 Read the full review: SteelSeries Sensei Ten

 With up to 450 hours in Bluetooth mode, the Razer Basilisk X Hyperspeed is one of the longest lasting wireless mouse on the market.
 But, it’s got more going for it than just longevity.
 It also boasts excellent performance with 450 IPS tracking speed and up to 40G acceleration.
 It’s key feature, however, is the HyperSpeed Wireless, which reduces the time it takes to send data between your mouse and PC so it’s 25% faster than any other wireless gaming technology.